Gunshots heard near Floyd square on anniversary of death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — Bystanders at the Minneapolis intersection where George Floyd died ducked for cover Tuesday as gunshots rang out nearby, taking shelter briefly.
-No immediate injuries were reported.
+Associated Press video from 38th Street and Chicago Avenue — informally known as George Floyd Square — showed people running and seeking cover as shots rang out.
+Police said a man later showed up at a nearby hospital with a gunshot wound.
+Police spokesman John Elder said authorities believe he was injured in the shooting at the square.
+He was in critical condition but was expected to survive.

-An Associated Press journalist shooting video at 38th and Chicago reported hearing as many as 30 gunshots about a block east of the intersection, and said a storefront window appeared to have been broken by a gunshot.
+Philip Crowther, a reporter working for AP Global Media Services, which provides live video coverage to customers, reported hearing as many as 30 gunshots about a block east of the intersection.
+Crowther said a storefront window appeared to have been broken by a gunshots.

-“Very quickly things got back to normal,” Philip Crowther, the AP journalist, said.
-“People here who spend a significant amount of time, the organizers, were running around asking, ‘Does anyone need a medic?’
-It seems like there are no injuries.”

 “We’re going to be turning mourning into dancing,” rapper Nur-D tweeted.
 “We’re going to be celebrating 365 days of strength in the face of injustice.”